Palak Chaat Recipe (Crispy Palak Patta Chaat)

 Ingredients

-Oil – To deep fry the spinach leaves, use any neutral-flavoured oil with a high smoking point.
+- Oil – To deep fry the spinach leaves, use any neutral-flavored oil with a high smoking point.
 You can use rice bran oil, sunflower oil, or canola oil.

-Others – You will also need red chilli powder, roasted cumin powder, chaat masala, salt, and fine sev.
+- Others – You will also need red chili powder, roasted cumin powder, chaat masala, salt, and fine sev.

 You can also top the chaat with some pomegranate seeds for a nice pop of color.